 Age

 Age is the biggest driver of life insurance premiums.
-Younger singles pay significantly less than older singles for the same cover.
-A 25-year-old may pay half what a 40-year-old pays for the same policy.
-Getting cover early locks in lower rates and guarantees your insurability.
+Younger singles pay significantly less than older singles for the same cover amount.
+A 25-year-old may pay half what a 40-year-old pays for an identical policy.
+Getting cover early locks in lower rates and guarantees your insurability for the future.

 💰